 The Boarding Officer Support Program consists of the following parts:

 - Unit has capacity to support qualification process: LECQI reviews and certification (practical evaluation/boarding experience)

 - Unit willing to dedicate individual's IDT periods to E-Learning program and OJT certification

 - Available and willing to serve ADT during one of the 2-week BOPC convenings

 - Committed to completing program syllabus, including dedicating IDT/ADT time to the program

 - Recommended by command and command is prepared to meet additional unit support requirement

 Part 1.
-Introduction to Maritime Law Enforcement Course (E-Learning): Web-based course consisting of nine computer-based modules and one comprehensive final exam.
+Introduction to Maritime Law Enforcement Course (E-Learning): Web-based course consisting of computer-based modules and a comprehensive final exam (Learning Management System Course Code's: 501852A-D).
 E-Learning is available at the USCG Learning Portal.